Tangent categories of algebras over operads: Stabilization of algebras over operads

 where the first map is induced from the top left square.
 Since the second map is null-homotopic, it follows that the map $f_n$ is null-homotopic as well.
-By~\cite[ Corollary 2.4.6]{part1} $\F(Z^1_{\bullet\bullet},Z^2_{\bullet\bullet})$ is stably equivalent to an $\Om$-spectrum whose value at the place $(m,m)$ can be computed as a homotopy colimit of the form

-where the image of $g_{i}$ in $\Ho(\N)$ is adjoint to $f_{i}$ and hence null-homotopic for every $i \geq m$.
+By~\cite[ Corollary 2.4.6]{part1} the $\NN \times \NN$-diagram $\F(Z^1_{\bullet\bullet},Z^2_{\bullet\bullet})$ is stably equivalent to an $\Om$-spectrum whose value at the place $(m,m)$ can be computed as a homotopy colimit of the form \begingroup\makeatletter \f@size{9}\check@mathfonts\makeatother \endgroup where the image of $g_{i}$ in $\Ho(\N)$ is adjoint to $f_{i}$ and hence null-homotopic for every $i \geq m$.
 Since a homotopy colimit of a sequence of null-homotopic maps is a weak zero object the desired result follows. \end{proof}